Internet Sales Tax Passes Senate! This effects you! Please read. Thank you!

 Any other reasons why I want to use flexible pvc pipe over rigid pipe?

 • Yes, if it's being used in a pressurized system and you bury it in ground with a lot of medium or large sharp rocks, you should backfill with sand or earth without rocks.
-Under presssure the flex pvc moves and if it rubs up against sharp rocks, over time, it could develope a leak.
+Under pressure the flex pvc moves and if it rubs up against sharp rocks, over time, it could develop a leak.
 If it's a non-pressurized use, then it'll be fine regardless of the backfill.
 Do not use it in a dead head pressure situation.

 Do I do anything differently when gluing flexible PVC Pipe?